-In short, the main \textbf{contributions} are as follows: \begin{itemize}[leftmargin=*] \item We propose the two-step LA-Attention method to first locally extract potentially profitable samples by attending to label information and then construct a more accurate classifier based on these selected samples.
+\item We propose the two-step LA-Attention method to first locally extract potentially profitable samples by attending to label information and then construct a more accurate classifier based on these selected samples.
 Moreover, we utilize a metric learning module to learn a well-suited distance metric to assist LA-Attention. \item We introduce the RA-Labeling method to adaptively refine the noisy labels of potentially profitable samples.
-We obtain noise-robust predictors with our proposed two combination schemes to integrate the multiple learned predictors and boost the model generalization. \item We conduct comprehensive experiments on three real-world financial markets.
-LARA significantly outperforms traditional time-series analysis methods and a set of machine learning competitors on the Qlib quantitative investment platform~\cite{yang2020qlib}.
-Besides, extensive ablation studies and experiments demonstrate the effectiveness of each component in LARA and suggest that LARA indeed captures more reliable trading opportunities. \end{itemize}
+We obtain a noise-robust model with our proposed combination schemes to integrate the multiple learned predictors and boost generalization ability. \item We conduct comprehensive experiments on three real-world financial markets.
+LARA significantly outperforms a set of machine learning competitors on the Qlib quantitative investment platform~\cite{yang2020qlib}.
+Extensive ablation studies and experiments demonstrate the effectiveness of each component in LARA and suggest that LARA indeed captures more reliable trading opportunities. \end{itemize}

-\section{Related work}
+\section{Related Work}

 \paragraph{Price Movement Forecasting.} There are two main research threads in price movement forecasting based on machine learning methods.
-(1) \cite{li2019individualized,achelis2001technical,sawhney2021exploring} focus on improving prediction by introducing extra financial data sources. \cite{gu2018empirical} used sentiment analysis to extract extra financial information from multiple textual data sources.
-Besides, there also exists much literature~(\eg,~\cite{li2019individualized,achelis2001technical}) studying new methods to construct more informative features for financial data which can be effectively applied to deep learning models.
-(2) \cite{xu2020adaptive,zhang2017stock,wen2020fast,wang2019alphastock,wang2019clvsa} seeks to construct dedicated prediction models to achieve more accurate prediction. \cite{zhang2017stock} introduced the state frequency memory recurrent networks for stock price predictions.
-Despite increasing efforts in price movement forecasting, few of them explicitly utilize auxiliary label information in an extremely noisy market.
+(1) \cite{li2019individualized,achelis2001technical,sawhney2021exploring,xu2020adaptive} focus on improving prediction by introducing extra financial data sources. \cite{gu2018empirical} used sentiment analysis to extract supplementary financial information from various textual data sources.
+Besides, there also exists much literature~(\eg,~\cite{li2019individualized,achelis2001technical}) studying new methods to construct more informative features for financial data.
+(2) \cite{zhang2020doubleensemble,wu2021temp,jiang2022adamct,zhang2017stock} aim to develop specialized prediction models to enhance prediction accuracy. \cite{zhang2020doubleensemble} proposed a new ensemble method based on the sample reweighting and feature selection method for stock price prediction.
+Despite increasing efforts in price movement forecasting, few of them explicitly incorporate auxiliary label information in an extremely noisy market.
 We propose the two-step LA-Attention to effectively extract potentially profitable samples.